momentohq/public-dev-docs/docs/media-storage/concurrency/devices.md

 </TabItem>
 </Tabs>

 As heartbeats come in, the device id is stored as a value in the dictionary and a count is incremented.
-A [time to live (TTL)](/cache/learn/how-it-works/expire-data-with-ttl) is set on the dictionary for twice the interval length, so the data automatically cleans itself up when it is no longer needed.
+A TTL is set on the dictionary for twice the interval length, so the data automatically cleans itself up when it is no longer needed.

+Now that the data is stored, let's move on to the code that checks how many devices are actively steaming.
 ### Concurrency checker

 Lastly, we have the concurrency checker.
 Often rolled in as part of an [entitlement check](/media-storage/entitlements/about), this is the logic that reads the heartbeat dictionary and determines if an account is over their allowed limit.
 To check concurrency, we fetch the dictionary length from the *previous interval* and count the number of entries.